jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Striding & Pre-fetching
 .notes Doesn't have to be contiguous in an array, you can be jumping in 2K chunks without a performance hit.
 As long as it's predictable, it will fetch the memory before you need it and have it staged.
 Pre-fetching happens with L1d, can happen for L2 for systems with long pipelines.
 Hardware prefetching cannot cross page boundaries, which slows it down as the working set size increases.
-If it did and the page wasn't there or valid, th OS would have to get involved and th program would experience a page fault it didn't initiate itself.
+If it did and the page wasn't there or is invalid, the OS would have to get involved and the program would experience a page fault it didn't initiate itself.
 Temporally relevant data may be evicted fetching a line that will not be used.

 * Predictable memory access is really important
 * Hardware prefetcher on the core looks for patterns of memory access